- A2.3.2. Cyber-physical systems

 The results in the previous research project show how we may approach variational quantum programming within an existing programming language.
 As part of this research project, we adopt a more theoretical and formal viewpoint and we consider a type system for variational quantum programming and we show how to design a suitable mathematical semantics for it.

-The results of this project are published in POPL'22 17 and most of the work was done in the year 2021.
+The results of this project are published in POPL'22 25.

 The team is supervising two CIFRE PhDs in collaboration with industry partners.

-One is a partnership with EDF: Margarita Veshchezerova is working on “Quantum Computing for Combinatorial Optimisation” under the supervision of Emmanuel Jeandel and Simon Perdrix from the team, and Marc Porcheron at EDF.
+One is a partnership with EDF: Margarita Veshchezerova worked on “Quantum Computing for Combinatorial Optimisation” under the supervision of Emmanuel Jeandel and Simon Perdrix from the team, and Marc Porcheron at EDF.
 Margarita Veshchezerova defended her PhD thesis on December 16th 2022.